-If a permit application has been denied, the Applicant may make an appeal to the Planning Director in accordance with the appeals process detailed in Section 10-1.2845 of the Hayward Municipal Code.
-The Planning Director may approve, conditionally approve, or disapprove the application based on the criteria listed in Section 10-15.27
+In accordance with the appeals process detailed in Section 10-1.2845, the Planning Commission may approve, conditionally approve or disapprove the application based on the criteria listed in Section 10-15.27

-The decision of the Planning Director may be appealed to the Planning Commission in accordance with the appeals process detailed in Section 10-1.2845.
-The Planning Commission may approve, conditionally approve, or disapprove the application based on the criteria listed in Section 10-15.27.
-In the event that significant new evidence, which may include substantial changes in the application, is presented in conjunction with the appeal, the matter shall be returned to the Planning Commission for further consideration and action.
-In the absence of significant new evidence, the action of the Planning Commission shall be final and conclusive.
+The decision of the Planning Commission shall be final unless, appealed to the City Council in accordance with the appeals process detailed in Section 10-1.2845.
+The City Council may approve, conditionally approve, or disapprove the application based on the criteria listed in Section 10-15.27.
+In the event significant new evidence, which may include substantial changes in the application, is presented in conjunction with the appeal, the matter shall be returned to the Planning Commission for further consideration and action.
+In the absence of significant new evidence, the action of the City Council shall be final and conclusive.